codehunter003/audio_analyzer/README.md

 # audio_analyzer
-summary of audio and taking notes from it
+summary of audio in text format with dashboard